-Mapping updates will be undertaken during summer 2022 to take account of damage from Storm Arwen (thankfully not extensive) and recent felling in the northern forested dune area which resulted in the thinning of trees and a number of new extraction lanes.
+Mapping updates were undertaken during summer 2022 to take account of damage from Storm Arwen (thankfully not extensive) as well as recent felling in the northern forested dune area which resulted in the thinning of trees and a number of new extraction lanes.

 Lossie Forest was last used by the 6 Days for the opening day of Moray 2013 and the most recent large event was a SOL (Scottish O League) event in October 2021.